Slaif3r/ai-business-assistant/README.md

-# Python / AI Business Assistant
+# AI Business Assistant

+## License
+This project is licensed under the MIT License.

+## Notice
+This repository is intended for educational and demonstrative purposes.
+Commercial usage of the deployed service and business logic may require explicit permission from the author.
+Aristides A. Morcillo .T

 ## Overview
 This project is an AI-powered business intelligence application for small businesses.